jamesclancy/SafeCardGame/README.md

     |> String.concat ";"
 ```

-Using this funciton I can break out a renderAttackRow function.
-I doing this I had to add a Name property to the `Attack` type.
-After adding the `Name` I can craete a method like:
+Using this function I can break out a renderAttackRow function.
+To do this I had to add a Name property to the `Attack` type.
+After adding the `Name` I can create a method like:

 ```